 While Swarm is not yet fully operational, you can try out their command line utilities in a simulated environment here.

-Storj acts similar to how torrents do, and has recently announced compatibility with Amazon’s S3 storage solution, which may provide a substantial boost in adoption as it hits the market in 2019.
+Storj acts similar to how torrents do and have recently announced compatibility with Amazon’s S3 storage solution, which may provide a substantial boost in adoption as it hits the market in 2019.
 Check out the Storj website for more information.

 The TOR Project